Watch the Electrozombies TV playlist of May 2026 on your big TV now! Including: Ladytron, Omar Doom, Oblique, Child Of Night and more.

 With my knowledge being in the synth pop scene since the early 80s, I write and publish all about this music genre to keep the scene alive and to develop it further.
 Read all details here: The story behind the origin of Electrozombies.

-Discover the new synth pop songs of January 2026.
-Including tracks from: Mesh, seaofsin, Meersein, Meldamor and many more.
+Discover the new synth pop songs of May 2026.
+Including tracks from: Omar Doom, Dekad, Color Theory, OVRGRWN and many more.